alexwlchan/alexwlchan.net/src/_drafts/adding-watch-locations.md

   picture
   filename="bohinj_gpx.png"
   width="750px"
+  alt="An outline map of mostly green countryside with a blue lake (Bohinjsko jezero) in the middle.
+There's a thick green line that goes around the lake, showing my walking route."
 %}

 GPX files are XML, and the format of the Apple Health workout routes isn't especially complicated.